List of Magic: The Gathering keywords: Hideaway

 When a card with hideaway enters the battlefield, its controller chooses one card from the top four of their library and exiles that card face-down.
 Each card with hideaway also has another ability that allows its controller to play the "hidden" card, without paying its mana cost, under certain conditions.
 Hideaway appears only on a cycle of lands from Lorwyn, along with a creature from Modern Horizons, and more recently on a cycle of enchantments from Streets of New Capenna.

 Horsemanship

 Horsemanship parallels flying in that creatures with horsemanship can only be blocked by other creatures with horsemanship.
 There is no exception analogous to reach.
 Horsemanship is mostly unique to the Portal Three Kingdoms set, so very few cards make use of the keyword.

 Infect

 Creatures with infect deal damage to other creatures in the form of −1/−1 counters, similar to wither, and to players in the form of poison counters.
 A player who receives 10 poison counters loses the game.
 Infect appears on Phyrexian cards in the Scars of Mirrodin block.

+Jump

+Creatures with jump gain flying during your turn.
+Jump appears on 3 cards between the Final Fantasy set and the Final Fantasy Commander decks.
+Alternatively, the card Devil K. Nevil, which appears in the set unfinity, refers to jumping the creature over other creatures.
+This version of the keyword asks you to throw the card over any number of creatures and if it clears them it gets a number of +1/+1 counters equal to the number of creatures jumped.